Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 A,AddToCart,1566427027660,373,false
 ```

-So this quick example shows you, that we will likely see three different urls.
+So this quick example shows you that we will likely see three different urls.
 Activities later are displayed under one single name in the report: `AddToCart`.
 The index number might also show up, depending on the initial merge rules your test suite contains.
-If the index is also used, you will see three lines but because the index might or might not be stable, the data might not be consistent.
+If the index is also used, you will see three lines, but because the index might or might not be stable, the data might not be consistent.

 Rules are defined to match and capture data for a new name.
 Merge rules are numbered (positive numbers, gaps are permitted) and are executed in the order defined by these numbers.
 They apply only to requests and can evaluate several data points per request, such as the url, the name, agent details, the content type, the status code, and more.
 The rules use regular expressions for maximum versatility.

 So before crunching data, know what the request does.
 Decide what details you need, then carefully craft the regex.
 Avoid separating good from bad (e.g. splitting requests with errors from the ones that ran fine but did basically the same).
 Better use merge rules to split up redirects or sum up identical requests.
 Don't destroy the context (action) except when not needed.
 And keep in mind that the smaller the bucket gets, the fewer data it contains, the less meaningful the measured data becomes.

 {{% note notitle %}}
-More about the collected data and the CSV format can be found in the chapter [Results](../150-results).
+More about the collected data and the CSV format can be found in the chapter [Result Data](../150-results).
 {{% /note %}}

 ## Parameters